zesterer/the-bitwise-challenge/README.md

 ## The Concept

-There is **one rule*: the core game logic is allowed to persist *no more* than 64 bits of data between frames.
+There is **one rule*: the core game logic is allowed to persist *no more* than 64 bits (8 bytes) of data between frames.

 ## Additional Details